ali-mohamed-01/Regression_ML_Housing/README.md

 ## 📈 Results Summary

 Each model was evaluated on both training and validation sets to assess generalization and prevent overfitting.
-The best model can be selected based on the lowest RMSE and highest R² Score.
+After comparison, **XGBRegressor** achieved the best performance based on the lowest RMSE and highest R² Score, making it the most accurate model for this task.

 ---

 ## ✍️ Author

-Ali Mohamed Ali Abdulwahed
+**Ali Mohamed Ali Abdulwahed**
 Faculty of Computer and Information Technology
 Egyptian University for E-Learning
 Data Science Track